-Primary Care resource packs
+Primary care resource packs

 NHS England have created guidance with practical ideas that have been developed in partnership with carers, primary care teams and other key stakeholders.
 Collectively, these provide a framework for improving how general practice can better identify and support carers of all ages.
 The packs will be made available on the FutureNHS collaboration platform available to anyone who works in health and social care and updated regularly.